Weinstein pleads not guilty to rape charge

 Harvey Weinstein pleads not guilty to rape charge in court

-Disgraced Hollywood film producer Harvey Weinstein has formally pleaded not guilty to rape and sexual assault charges.
+Hollywood film producer Harvey Weinstein has formally pleaded not guilty to rape and sexual assault charges.

 His appearance in New York Supreme Court on Tuesday came after he was indicted last week by a grand jury.